Religion in Mexico: La Luz del Mundo

-The Pew Research Center estimated that there were 111,000 Muslims in Mexico in 2010.
-Islam is mainly practiced by Lebanese Mexicans and other Arab Mexicans, with only a few non-Arab Mexicans.
-There is also a growing population of Muslims among indigenous populations in Chiapas.

 Judaism

 The interior of the Sinagoga Histórica Justo Sierra 71 located in the Historic Center of Mexico City.

 The presence of Jews in Mexico dates back to 1521, when Hernán Cortés conquered the Aztecs, accompanied by several Conversos.
 According to the last national census by the INEGI, there are now more than 67,000 Mexican Jews, roughly 95% of whom live in the Greater Mexico City area.